orizens/orizens.com/src/pages/blog/2017-01-01-lessons-learned-from-creating-a-typeahead-with-rxjs-and-angular-2.md

 </ng-template>
 ```

-### 6 - &#8220;@HostListener" cancel suggestions box with Escape key
+### 6 - "@HostListener" cancel suggestions box with Escape key

-For achieving this feature, I chose to use the &#8220;@HostListener()" decorator - a simple function for filtering the Escape key (not rxjs for this one, though this has changed in the latest [ngx-typeahead](https://github.com/orizens/ngx-typeahead/blob/master/src/modules/ngx-typeahead.component.ts#L148)).
+For achieving this feature, I chose to use the "@HostListener()" decorator - a simple function for filtering the Escape key (not rxjs for this one, though this has changed in the latest [ngx-typeahead](https://github.com/orizens/ngx-typeahead/blob/master/src/modules/ngx-typeahead.component.ts#L148)).
 From this snippet we can learn that the event object can be passed as an argument to any function as well as other members or properties of this component's context (i.e, &#8216;results' can be sent as a second argument).

 ```typescript
 @HostListener('keydown', ['$event'])